-The two switching inputs/outputs SWIO_1 and SWIO_2 are located on the SW IN/OUT M12 socket (see chapter 7.4).
+The two switching inputs/outputs SWIO_1 and SWIO_2 are located on the SW IN/OUT M12 socket and are described in Section 7.2.3.
 The other two (SWIO_3 and SWIO_4) of the four freely configurable switching inputs/outputs are located on the PWR M12 connector.